yalan2ny/ton/README.md

 * **master branch** - mainnet is running on this stable branch.

-    Only emergency updates, urgent updates, or updates that do not affect the main codebase (GitHub workflows / docker images / documentation) are committed directly to this branch.
+    Only emergency updates, urgent updates, or updates that do not affect the main codebase (GitHub workflows / docker tabimages / documentation) are committed directly to this branch.

 * **testnet branch** - testnet is running on this branch.
 The branch contains a set of new updates.
 After testing, the testnet branch is merged into the master branch and then a new set of updates is added to testnet branch.